IlyaChichkov/InstituteLabWorksC/README.md

 # InstituteLabWorksC
 Laboratory Programs On C Language

-Note: you can add all laboratory work to one solution
+📌 Note: Just knew some nice tip - you can add all projects to one solution

 ![alt text](Media/SeveralProjectsInOneSolution.png)